AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 <p align="center">

-**Figure 2:** Common ram pump systems include “(a) the header tank, (b) the drive pipe, (c) the pump with impulse and delivery valves, (d) the air chamber and (e) the delivery pipe” ([Young, 1995](https://doi.org/10.1243/PIME_PROC_1995_209_010_01)).
+**Figure 2:** Common ram pump systems include “(a) the [head] tank, (b) the drive pipe, (c) the pump with impulse and delivery valves, (d) the air chamber and (e) the delivery pipe” ([Young, 1995](https://doi.org/10.1243/PIME_PROC_1995_209_010_01)).

-In conventional ram pump systems, the header tank (a) is placed higher than the ram pump in order to provide potential energy to power the pump.
-As the water is directed down from the header tank to the pump (c) through the drive pipe (b), it experiences considerable head losses.
+In conventional ram pump systems, the head tank (a) is placed higher than the ram pump in order to provide potential energy to power the pump.
+As the water is directed down from the header tank to the pump (c) through the drive pipe (b), it experiences considerable head losses: major and minor losses.
+These losses are formed by shear frictional force and flow reduction, a result of water flowing from a pipe of larger diameter to that of a smaller diameter, respectively.

 This driving head is directed through the inlet valve of the pump and is expelled through the waste valve (c) until the velocity of the water provides enough force to shut the waste valve.
 Once the waste valve is shut, the water is redirected and stored into the air chamber (d) that was charged with air.
 The air pressure inside this chamber pushes the water up through the delivery pipe (e).

-In the context of AguaClara plants, conventional ram pumps required tanks to be built around the waste water valve to guide the expelled water into the distribution system.
+In the context of AguaClara plants, conventional ram pumps required tanks to be built to enclose the waste water valve to guide the expelled water into the distribution system.
 This installment was more costly and highly inconvenient for existing AguaClara plants due to spatial constraints.
 In order to reduce such inefficiencies, our team redesigned the system, and incorporated a vertical component to the pump to create the ACVRP.

 The ACVRP aligned the head tank, the drive pipe, the pump, and the waste valve along one vertical axis.
 The vertical configuration required minimum space and eliminated the need for a tank around the waste valve because water was expelled downwards into the distribution system.
-As opposed to conventional ramp pumps, this condensed design allowed for easier installation into existing plants as it was more compact and versatile, and also reduced labor in transporting treated water to the chemical stock tank.
+Unlike the conventional ramp pump design, this condensed design allowed for easier installation into existing plants as it was more compact and interchangeable, and also reduced labor by directly transporting treated water to the chemical stock tank.

 The previous teams had adopted many of the elements of a conventional ram pump system and had been modifying this mechanism to satisfy the team’s gravity-powered water filtration design.
 The current AguaClara ram pump design consisted of a plate attached to a rod loaded with a spring that opens and closes.
-The naturally open state of the plate allowed for the water that flowed down through the drive pipe to pass by the effluent pipe and goes into waste.
-When enough force from the water flowing through the drive pipe overcame the spring force and the plate closed, the water was redirected up through the effluent pipe.
-Constantly alternating between these two states, open and closed, allowed for the water to be pumped up (Figure 3).
+The naturally open state of the plate allowed for the water that flowed down through the drive pipe to pass by the effluent pipe and goes into waste; its acceleration created enough force to overcome the spring force and to close the plate.
+This closed state built high pressure in the region of the plate and the effluent valve, and as a result, the water was redirected up through the effluent pipe.
+The headloss during this transfer of water through the effluent pipe decreased the velocity of water and the pressure, which allowed the spring force to overcome the water force and the plate to open.
+The difference in pressure due to constantly alternating between these two states, open and closed, allowed for the water to be pumped up (Figure 3).

 <p align="center">
   <img src="https://github.com/AguaClara/ram_pump/blob/master/Spring%202019/Images_Diagrams/valve_cycle.png?raw=True" height=300>